Greywater Systems

 Greywater systems offer significant rewards in terms of water conservation and potential nutrient savings, but also carry financial and system risks that must be managed.

-Economic Scenarios In a best-case scenario, a medium-sized operation saves $2,000 to $4,500 annually in municipal water fees by diverting 500,000 gallons (1,892,705 L) of greywater, resulting in a system payback period of 2.5 to 4 years.
-The typical case for a small farm results in annual savings of $350 to $900, with a payback period of 6 to 9 years.
-In a worst-case scenario—characterized by a pump failure, pipe blockage requiring excavation, and a unexpected municipal inspection fee—the operation may lose $2,000 to $5,000 in a single year, delaying the return on investment by 3 to 5 additional years.
+In a best-case scenario, a medium-sized operation saves $2,084 to $4,689 annually in municipal water fees by diverting 500,000 gallons (1,892,705 L), allowing for a system payback period of 2.5 to 4 years.
+The typical case for a small farm results in annual savings of $365 to $938, with a system payback period of 6 to 9 years.
+In a worst-case scenario—involving a severe pump failure, major line blockage requiring excavation, and a surprise municipal re-inspection—the operation may lose $2,084 to $5,210 in a single year, effectively delaying the return on investment by 3 to 5 additional years.

 Sources behind this view